sandpete/groupme-bots/README.md

 # groupme-bots
 A collection of bots that interact with the Groupme chat service.
 Each of these are running as a Python 3.7 AWS Lambda function.
-At some point I'll post more details about the architecture.
 Keep in mind some of the API keys and other sensitive variables are stored as Lambda environment variables.

+*To Do*
+* Post more details about architecture
+* Explain dependencies/upload zips (huge pain point in getting this to prod)

 ## Message Responder